Master Mervyn the Magnificent and his awe-inspiring, automatic Atelier!

 Atelier Gateways

 Although the exact history of Master Mervyn is left shrouded in mystery, his 'travelling' atelier demiplane is nothing short of bombastic, in-your-face, and quite sensational.
-Apparently, the many 'gateway-doors' he's littered across Eorzea connect to a tavern within his atelier ran by his apprentices, and allegedly the beer isn't even all that bad.
+Apparently, the many 'gateway-doors' he's littered across Eorzea connect to a coffee house within his atelier ran by his apprentices, and allegedly the coffee isn't even all that bad.

 The Wagon (Mobile)